njabulo-ND/njabulo-ND/README.md

 Njabulo

-BCom Information Systems student with a strong interest in data engineering and backend systems.
+BCom Information Systems student with a strong interest in data engineering, analytics and backend systems.
 Currently building technical skills in Python, SQL, and data-related technologies.

 ## About Me